nordan-conference/nordan-conference.github.io/program/index.md

 </em>
 </p>
 <p>
 The conjecture holds in a number of special situations as described in a survey paper by Lahiri.
-In this talk, we show a fairly general situation, where this conjecture fails.</p>
-<p>Joint work with A. El Farissi, R. Dida, M. A. Zemirni.</p>
+In this talk, we show a fairly general situation, where this conjecture fails.
+Joint work with A. El Farissi, R. Dida, M. A. Zemirni.</p>

       </div>
     </section>